recvfrom/clamav-faq/mirrors/MirrorHowto.md

 # Instructions for Becoming a Mirror

-### 1. Request a rsync account
+### 1. Notify us of your intention to provide a mirror

-Before starting the setup, [contact the mirror maintainers](http://lists.clamav.net/cgi-bin/mailman/listinfo/clamav-mirrors) by sigining up on the Mirrors mailing list to verify that there is a need for another mirror in your country.
+Before starting the setup, [contact the mirror maintainers](http://lists.clamav.net/cgi-bin/mailman/listinfo/clamav-mirrors) by signing up on the Mirrors mailing list to verify that there is a need for another mirror in your country.

 ### 2. Configure your web server